mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 <!-- While this framings includes concepts already explored in sociocultural field including CoP, CoL,  -->

-DROp?
-This section begins with a closer look at playtesting as a medium of development of practices, a mini third space

 <!-- 1.
 Intro  Gutierrez - 3rd space and Fok + examples in this research, this view of agency has a greater focus on participant identity - and relational agency [@digiacomo_relational_2016-1]
 2. value of different Metaphors - types of spaces,  habour, playground / sandbox - used for different reasons but all about ecological aspects
 3. Harbour, walled garden, restrictions  and authenticity in tool use